kerta1n/kerta1n/README.md

 ### Hi there 👋

 In highschool, (almost) expert at Docker, Debian family tree, learning Arch, VM, networking, Mandarin.
-Addicted to red meat and deadlifting 275.
+Addicted to red meat and deadlifting.
 Discord: Kerta1n#5813
 <!--
 **kerta1n/kerta1n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.